EthanBurkett/voxel-platform/README.md

 As of right now there is no documentation on usage, as it's still very early stage on creating the bridge from C++ to the node api and exposing functions.

+When running the minecraft client executable for the first time, a tsconfig will be created as well as a `types` folder with all the current methods supported.
+To create a mod and use said types, create either a directory or single file, for example, `mods/myawesomemod.ts` will be a mod named `myawesomemod`.
+If you create a directory for your mod, you may use npm to install packages that solely belong to YOUR mod, this will also require your directory to have a `package.json` with the `main` entry pointing to your main entry point of your mod.
+If using a single mod file, that mod will use the global node_modules that can be installed in the same folder as your minecraft client executable.

 [![Discord](https://img.shields.io/badge/Discord-Join%20Server-5865F2?logo=discord&logoColor=white)](https://discord.gg/jrum7HhegA)

 ![Tutorial World](.github/TutorialWorld.png)